-Ex-Proud Boys organizer sentenced to 17 years in prison for plot to keep Trump in power
+Ex-Proud Boys organizer gets 17 years in prison, second longest sentence in Jan.
+6 Capitol riot case

 More than 1,100 people have been charged with Capitol riot-related federal crimes.
 Over 600 of them have been convicted and sentenced.

-The 18-year prison sentence for Oath Keepers founder Stewart Rhodes is the harshest punishment for a Jan.
-6 so far.
-Six members of the anti-government Oath Keepers also were convicted of seditious conspiracy after a separate trial last year.
+Besides Rhodes, six members of the anti-government Oath Keepers also were convicted of seditious conspiracy after a separate trial last year.